Scope of Program

 4. Education and Training Programs

-Women who complete a minimum of 8 weeks of aftercare groups are eligible for education bursaries up to $600 and the chance to apply for 2 scholarships of $5,000 each for education at Douglas College and Vancouver Community College .
+Women who complete the full continuum of care are eligible for education bursaries up to $600 and the chance to apply for 2 scholarships of $5,000 each for education at Douglas College and Vancouver Community College .

 - Attend post-secondary/continuing education with the goal of receiving certification that ultimately will help the client gain employment